 But how can we do any of this if the only thing we’re all looking for is a book that will make well-meaning middle-class New Yorkers miss their subway stop?

 RR: Nicely said.
 I’m glad you answered that very apt question!

 What one advice would you give yourself (and others) if you were just starting out to write a novel?

 Preeta: Write the kind of novel you yourself would want to read.
 Write for a person who already knows and understands the things you know and understand (about the place you’re writing about; about history; about human nature).
 Don’t explain yourself.
 Don’t give in to the temptation to take your reader by the hand and make them comfortable.
 The best books don’t try to be everyone’s best friend.
 The best books unsettle people, push them out of their comfort zones.
 Trust your readers to do some work.
 The ones who aren’t willing to are not worth it anyway.

 RR: I know where you’re coming from, but I feel all readers are worth it.
 If a reader has invested his or her money and invested their time they are worth it.
 Some just need to read the book or certain parts more than once.
 Most books, after a second reading, are richer.
 Stuff you may have missed or didn’t feel was significant the first time around suddenly made sense in light of what comes later, plus underlying themes that may have been missed while caught up in the plot can resonate in unexpected ways, but as you said it does take effort.
 I do like what you said about writing the kind of novel you want to read.
 I could add, write the story that only you can tell; if you don’t, it’ll never get written, a loss for all of us.

-*Update: This interview appeared in Blue Lotus 12.
+*Update: My interview with Preeta appeared in Blue Lotus 12.